73 Uniform: Design

 "Obr.69" refers to the series of dress and field uniforms introduced under the 1969 regulations.
 In most usage, the term applies to the enlisted men’s field uniform, officially described as "Field Dress" and produced in summer and winter variants.

 The summer uniform was made of lightweight cotton and typically worn with the traditional Pilotka hat.

 The winter version used heavier fabric with a diagonal drill weave, resembling the gymnasterka.
 Officers’ models often had fur collars and "moisture-proof" outer fabric.
 The winter jacket, known as a "Bushlat" (pea coat), was usually worn with an Ushanka and, in cold weather, a Shinel greatcoat.

 Sources differ on whether the material was quilted cotton or wool gabardine, both of which were used in the gymnasterka.

 The summer uniform was generally worn from April to October, while the winter uniform was issued for colder months.
 The two versions differed little in cut, aside from the absence of reinforced knees in the winter trousers.

 A tropical version, intended for southern regions, was produced in lighter material.
 This variant also lacked knee reinforcements and featured green felt insignia bases similar to Shinel greatcoats.
 It was worn with the Panamanka hat and appears to have been discontinued in the mid-1970s.
-Another variant was a polyester–cotton blend summer uniform, made of fabric similar to the U.S. OG-107 uniform; a limited number of Pilotkas were produced in the same material.
+Another variant was a polyester–cotton blend summer uniform, made of fabric similar to the U.S. OG-107 uniform referred to as "glass" fabric; a limited number of Pilotkas were produced in the same material.
 Surviving examples of both variants are uncommon.
+Black naval infantry uniforms were produced as well as those in Militia blue-grey for motorized police units of the MVD (SMChM).

 Officers’ field uniforms were darker than enlisted men’s summer uniforms and had subdued green plastic buttons.
 They included branch-colored trouser piping and were worn with a subdued visor cap.
 Warrant officers wore a similar version, without gold piping on the collar tabs.
 Initially, all enlisted men’s uniforms used green plastic buttons; in 1973 these were replaced by polished brass, while officers retained green plastic ones.
 The Obr.69 tunic closed with buttons at the front, replacing the pullover Gymnastyorka design that had been in use for nearly a century.
 One explanation for this change was the anticipated use of chemical or nuclear weapons, since a pullover garment could not be removed without passing over the wearer’s face.

 Uniforms were worn with shoulder boards and collar tabs that indicated rank and branch of service (see Military ranks of the Soviet Union).
 These were sewn on in full color; in the field, shoulder boards bore the "СА" cipher ("Soviet Army") from 1973 onward.
 A branch-of-service patch on the left shoulder was phased out in the early 1970s for being too conspicuous.
 In practice, insignia were often retained in the field until the Soviet–Afghan War in 1979.
 As with other Soviet uniforms, a Podvorotnichok was sewn into the collar and replaced daily.
 Awards could also be displayed on the chest when not in combat.